NewAlexandria/leadership_readme/remote-work.md

 * Avoid talking about an idea, and not confirming actions to be taken by specific people.
 * Do not agree upon an action, while omitting a delivery date. (or even a touch-point for review)

+#### Critical feedback

+* Aim on 1:1, but hold back from starting in text.
+* Frame the context.
+* Contrast this vs. their strong behaviors.
+* There is no easy way, so don't drag it out or meander.

 ### Conversation Types